apache/cordova-registry-web/README.md

 NOTE - The Grunt server & watch commands are set up to use livereload - this will automatically reload your browser after the server is done reloading - no more needing to click the refresh button on your browser.
 The livereload script is put in the HEAD of the index.html page - if you wish to not use it, you will need to comment or remove that from the index.html page.

+### Updating npm Search Page
+First read the README file that is located under npm-search folder.
+Once you make changes, run `gulp build` while on npm-search directory.
+In order to package npm search page with cordova registry website, run `grunt npmsearch` while on cordova-registry-web folder.
+After this please validate your changes with `grunt server`.

 ### Publish Plugins to your local instance
 ```bash
 plugman config set registry http://localhost:5984/registry/_design/app/_rewrite